 - Recovery Ecology focuses on large-scale conservation programs that assist in the recovery of endangered and threatened populations locally and globally.
 They apply scientifically acquired behavioral and ecological knowledge to solve conservation problems.

 - Reproductive Sciences applies innovative science to the conservation of endangered species through enhanced reproduction.
-Four major areas of investigation support this mission: assisted reproductive technology, hormone monitoring, environmental toxicology, avian physiology and stem cells.
+The major areas of investigation supporting this mission include assisted reproductive technology, hormone monitoring, environmental toxicology, microbiome analysis, avian physiology and stem cell biology.

 Current undergraduate students must be officially associated with a college or university in order to be eligible for the fellowship program.
 Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing their education in the fall following graduation.
 Recent graduates who are not continuing their education in fall of the same year are not eligible to apply.